Money and Inventing

 Even if it is true, inventors should be wary of using the argument of higher volume to justify lower than normal retailer and manufacturer profits.
 Manufacturers and retailers are unlikely to believe you; they feel that all inventors believe their inventions will sell millions upon millions.
 There is a tremendous credibility problem.
 Manufacturers and retailers probably won't believe that higher volume will happen until after it has happened.

-Here's the bottom line: if the profits available from your product are perceived to be less than others, you'll have an uphill battle.
+Here is the bottom line: if the profits available from your product are perceived to be less than others, you will have an uphill battle.

 While manufacturers and retailers care only that boxes contain profits, consumers care only that boxes contain useful features and benefits.
 Retailers marketed the Pet Rock because it earned high profits; consumers bought it because it had the benefits of being funny, new and different.

 In our society there are alternatives for everything.
 For established market categories the many alternatives are often nearly exact substitutes; consider breakfast cereals, soaps, headache remedies, stereos and compact cars.
 For newer market categories the alternatives are older technologies.
 Cordless phones compete with cord phones; cell phones compete with pagers and pay phones.
 When first introduced, personal computers competed with typewriters.
 In some cases the alternative is to do without the technology altogether.
 Even though a private plane would significantly cut the travel time to visit my wife's family, we do not own and fly a plane.
 We drive a car.
 If a car were too expensive we'd travel by train or by bus.

 The consumer always has the choice of buying an alternative product or buying nothing at all.
 Always!